munificent/craftinginterpreters/book/calls-and-functions.md

 ^code call-frame (1 before, 2 after)

-Each CallFrame represents a single ongoing function call.
-The `slots` field points directly into the VM's value stack.
-It points to the first slot that this function can use.
+A CallFrame represents a single ongoing function call.
+The `slots` field points into the VM's value stack at the first slot that this function can use.
 I gave it a plural name because -- thanks to C's weird "pointers are sort of arrays" thing -- we'll treat it like an array.

 The implementation of return addresses is a little different from what I described above.
 Instead of storing the return address in the callee's frame,